hacktiv8/phase-0-activities/week-3/web-interactive.md

-# Make Your Website Become More Interactive
+# Make Your Website to be More Interactive

 ## Objectives